 The agreement must be signed before marriage.

-The prenuptial agreement must be signed before your marriage.
-This is key in a few different ways.
-For one, if you and your spouse did not sign your contract for some reason, it is likely to be declared invalid even if one of you signed immediately after the wedding.
+The prenuptial agreement requires signing before your marriage, a key factor for several reasons.
+Firstly, if you and your spouse fail to sign the contract before the wedding, it’s likely to be declared invalid, even if one of you signs it immediately afterward.

 This is something that most people would not consider and is an excellent way to invalidate a premarital agreement.
 If you can prove that you and your spouse were already common law married at the time of the signing of the document, then you may be able to get the agreement tossed out of court.